Wellcome Trust 4 Year PhD Programme in Infection, Immunity, and Inflammation

-The Wellcome Trust 4 Year PhD Programme in Infection & Immunity is one of the 1+3 Programmes offered by the Graduate School of Life Sciences.
+The Wellcome Trust 4 Year PhD Programme in Infection, Immunity, and Inflammation is one of the 1+3 Programmes offered by the Graduate School of Life Sciences.
 The first year of the programme forms the basis for an MRes in Medical Sciences.
 The assessment for the MRes is based on the reports and presentations produced at the end of each mini-project, and also an oral assessment towards the end of year 1, subject to the approval of an external examiner.

 We offer 5 Wellcome Trust funded studentships per year, plus an additional studentship, which is funded by the University of Cambridge.
 The programme runs in close conjunction with the 4 year PhD Programme based in the CIMR.

 The advantage of the 4 year course is that it allows you in your first year to undertake 3 rotation projects in different laboratories as well as participating in the taught component of the course.
 You will be encouraged to try new areas and diversify your interests, skills and techniques.
 This means that when it comes to choosing the laboratory for your 3yr project you are making an informed choice, aided by your exposure to potential PhD supervisors and scientific areas during your first year.